bweatherson/demons/latest-export.md

 The two most famous theories in recent work in decision theory are Causal Decision Theory and Evidential Decision Theory.
 I used these terms in subsection \@ref(newcombproblem) without defining them.
 It's time to do that now.

-As I understand the way the terms are used, and indeed as I'll be using them, they are potentially misleading.
+As I understand the way the terms are used, and indeed as I'll be using them, the terms are potentially misleading.
 Both of these are not really theories, but families of theories.
 Evidential Decision Theory (EDT) is a somewhat tighter family of theories than Causal Decision Theory (CDT), but neither is something that I would typically be happy calling a theory.
 In this section I'll give somewhat imprecise descriptions of each 'theory', starting with EDT.
 In section \@ref(edtcdtprecise) I'll say why both of these are really theory schema, and set out some of the more viable ways of making them into precise theories.

 EDT, as I'm going to understand it, traces back to the first edition of Richard Jeffrey's _The Logic of Decision_ [@Jeffrey1965].
 The idea behind it is that what goes wrong with Henry's reasoning at Agincourt is that he ignores the fact that rushing into battle lowers the probability that he will win.
 In fact, according to EDT, the probability that he will win doesn't really matter to his decision.
 What matters is the probability that he will win if he attacks, and the probability that he will win if he waits for reinforcements.
 The value of each choice, according to EDT, is given by this formula